Simple Mobile Tools review

 Though, when it comes to apps, I'd say we're not missing out much, but there's still some things that need improving, at least until we see something out of SMT's successors (either Astian or Fossify).
 That said, I'd personally prefer the successors working on their own, if only to see a backup in case one fucks up (more on 5/1/2024 update).

-6/4/2024 Update : Fossify's starting to roll out apps (to date, I've tested its calendar, gallery, & music player).
+6/4/2024 Update : Fossify's starting to roll out apps (to date, I've tested its calendar, gallery, music player, & notes).
 So far, it's mostly SMT with different default icon colors (aside from the music player - it hasn't inherited any of SMT's media button controls), which I can appreciate (GitHub hosting's still a shame though, but there's rumors of mirroring the Git repo which hasn't happened so far).
 BTW, I'd prefer Fossify over Astian since the latter couldn't even start convincing me on its privacy posturing :

 Back to top